ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 But here's the thing: I don't want to see horror crawl out of the gutter.
 Horror belongs in the gutter.
 That's where it thrives.
 I feel similar about the state of literature in general.
-Aside from the potential of scoring a fat advance, why clamor for institutional acceptance?
+Aside from the potential of making more money, why clamor for institutional acceptance?
 What does it matter?
 When people lament the decline of literature as a force in popular culture, really I think we should be embracing that.
 The most interesting shit grows in the dark.
 There's so much freedom in no one caring except for the hardcore.
-Build a weird little cloister with other writers and readers who value the same qualities you do, and even then still try to surprise and subvert expectations.
+Build a weird little cloister with other writers and readers who value the same qualities you do, and even then keep trying to surprise and subvert expectations.

 <div class="u-release my-5">
     <div class="container">